- HubPages»

 2) additional diagnoses - as the body continues to weaken, additional issues arise, and diagnoses are added, each one another signal that time is short.

-4) lack of consciousness - as the organs cease their functioning, the lack of nutrients in the brain leave it unable to process sensory information.
+4) lack of consciousness - as the organs cease their functioning, the lack of nutrients in the brain leaves it unable to process sensory information.
 The person goes unconscious, as if in a deep sleep.
 There may be movement, even response to stimuli, but until nutrients are provided in an ongoing basis, the brain will not fully "wake up."
 A continued state of unconsciousness, coupled with organ malfunction, indicates that death is near.

 5) frustration on the part of physicians in lack of response to treatment - once the body is on a downward spiral toward death, treatments that may work toward healing in other circumstances receive very little or no response.
 When the body is unable to reverse the trend of disease and dysfunction, death is not far away.

-What is the role of the Advanced Medical Directive?
+What is the Role of the Advanced Medical Directive?

 The Advanced Medical or Health Care Directive (AHCD) is designed for just these circumstances.
 It must be considered, discussed with loved ones, and signed when a person is in a positive frame of mind and able to make logical choices based on desired outcomes.